segmentstream-com/segmentstream-com.github.io/_docs/integrations/google-adwords.md

 ### <a name="requiredEvents"></a>Required events
 ------
-For the correct operation of the Adwords integration you must configure the filling of certain events in the `digitalData.events` array.
+For the correct operation of the Google Ads integration you must configure the filling of certain events in the `digitalData.events` array.
 The list of events is as follows:

 **Required events**
 * [Viewed Page](/events/viewed-page)